DChrispim/My-Solutions-To-Complete-Python-3-Bootcamp/README.md

 # Welcome to my Solutions to Complete-Python-3-Bootcamp

 Hello visitor!
 I am [Breno D. Chrispim](https://github.com/DChrispim) and this repository is dedicated to my solutions of the proposed code problems of the course [Complete Python 3 Bootcamp Course - Udemy](https://www.udemy.com/complete-python-bootcamp/?couponCode=COMPLETE_GITHUB) (the repository is [Complete-Python-3-Bootcamp](https://github.com/Pierian-Data/Complete-Python-3-Bootcamp)).
+Note that some proposed problems are complex/extensive and therefore they have been moved to their own repositories.

-## Current status
+## Proposed problems

+### On this repository

 | File                                                         | Status                                                              |
 | ------------------------------------------------------------ | ------------------------------------------------------------------- |